Whiteknight/Rosella/libraries/container.md

 `Rosella.Container.Argument.Instance` is an Argument type that provides a literal instance value to be used as an argument.

+    c.register(class MyType,
+        new Rosella.Container.Option.Method("my_method",
+            new Rosella.Container.Argument.Instance("foo"),
+            new Rosella.Container.Argument.Instance("bar"):[named("baz")]
+        )
+    );

+This example registers the type `MyType` with the container.
+When it is resolved, the method `.my_method()` will be called with two arguments: A positional argument which will be the literal string `"foo"` and the literal string `"bar"` which will be passed as a named argument with the name `"baz"`.

 ### Container.Argument.Resolver

 `Rosella.Container.Argument.Resolver` is an Argument type that takes a type key or alias name to lookup in the current container.

+    c.register(class MyType,
+        new Rosella.Container.Option.Method("my_method",
+            new Rosella.Container.Argument.Resolver(class MyOtherType),
+            new Rosella.Container.Argument.Resolver(class MyDataType):[named("baz")]
+        )
+    );

+This example is very similar to the one for the Instance Argument type, but uses the container to resolve objects of the `MyOtherType` and `MyDataType` classes.

 ### Container.LifetimeManager